 Tear supplementation (eye drops and wetting agents) were widely regarded as mainstay of treatment, and clinical benefit is generally evident in trials (with more-recent studies tending to favor complex solutions over saline alone).
-114 Data have since emerged that degraded lipids and a wax esters in the tear film may be associated with a lower non-invasive surface drying time (NISDT), suggesting that lipid supplements may alleviate contact lens discomfort by increasing NISDT.
-115
+116 Data have since emerged that degraded lipids and a wax esters in the tear film may be associated with a lower non-invasive surface drying time (NISDT), suggesting that lipid supplements may alleviate contact lens discomfort by increasing NISDT.
+117

-In the TFOS CLDW report, $^{114}$ there was generally little evidence supporting topical medications, with only one relevant study supporting the use of azithromycin. $^{116}$ Two studies on cyclosporine produced conflicting results, $^{117,\,118}$ and potential risks do not justify the use of steroids or anesthetics (especially long-term).
-Data existed on non-steroidal 0.1% diclofenac for reducing post-fitting adaptation time for rigid gas-permeable lenses. $^{119}$
+In the TFOS CLDW report, there was generally little evidence supporting topical medications, with only one relevant study supporting the use of azithromycin.
+Two studies on cyclosporine produced conflicting results, and potential risks do not justify the use of steroids or anesthetics

+(especially long-term).
+Data existed on non-steroidal 0.1% diclofenac for reducing post-fitting adaptation time for rigid gas-permeable lenses. $^{121}$

 The TFOS CLDW report of the Subcommittee on Management and Therapy found support for dietary supplementation with omega-6 fatty acids (evening primrose oil), but evidence was lacking for hydration and omega-3 fatty acid supplementation.
-However, recent data on omega-3 fatty acid supplementation showed improved symptom scores and increased tear break-up time compared to placebo (corn oil).
-120
+However, recent data on omega-3 fatty acid supplementation showed improved symptom scores and increased TFBUT compared to placebo (corn oil).
+122

-Concerning punctal occlusion, the balance of evidence suggested that increased tear volume is beneficial, and that silicone plugs are superior to dissolvable collagen, and that both upper and lower occlusion was better than lower lid alone. $^{114}$
+Concerning punctal occlusion, the balance of evidence suggested that increased tear volume is beneficial, and that silicone plugs are superior to dissolvable collagen, and that both upper and lower occlusion was better than lower lid alone. $^{116}$